Simulating Meson Scattering on Spin Quantum Simulators: Confined and deconfined excitations in the Ising model

 Let us now consider the model when $\hat{H}' \neq 0$, which we refer to as the interacting theory.
 Here, we distinguish `bare' kinks and `bare' meson states, i.e., those that are eigenstates of $\hat{H}' = 0$, from `dressed' kinks and `dressed' mesons, i.e., those that are adiabatically connected to their bare analogs, which are dressed by the transverse field $h^z$.
 The low-energy spectrum consists of translationally symmetric meson and kink states with conserved momentum and with energy eigenvalues specified by Bloch bands (i.e., dispersion relation) $E_{n}(k)$.
 As $h^z$ is adiabatically increased, the kink and meson bands evolve from initially flat bands to bands with dispersion, giving the excitations kinetic energy and a momentum-dependent velocity, see \cref{fig:Potential-Bands}(b) and \ref{fig:Potential-Bands}(c) for the numerically-evaluated lowest-lying Bloch bands of a power-law and an exponentially decaying model, respectively.

 These bands evolve adiabatically unless they intersect higher or lower energy bands.
-In the models considered here, these intersections occur in the following order: first, the meson bands above the lowest meson band may intersect with the multi-particle continuum, starting with the highest energy two-kink bound states (mesons); then, the gap between the lowest band and the ground state closes, leading to a phase transition from the ferromagnetic to the paramagnetic phase of the Ising model.
+In the models considered here, these intersections occur in the following order: first, the meson bands above the lowest meson band may intersect with the multi-particle continuum, starting with the highest-energy meson bands.
+When an $\ell$-meson band intersects the multi-particle continuum, it indicates that those $\ell$-mesons are no longer stable bound states but unstable states that can decay into multi-particle states.
+When this occurs, it sets a new critical threshold $\ell_c$ below which the $\ell$-mesons are stable bound states.
+Finally, the gap between the lowest band and the ground state closes, leading to a phase transition from the ferromagnetic to the paramagnetic phase of the Ising model.
 In this work, we will always remain in the ferromagnetic phase, where we find there is always at least one bound state (meson) that sits below the multi-particle continuum and above the ground state, see \cref{fig:Potential-Bands}(b) and \ref{fig:Potential-Bands}(c).
 Depending on the values of the parameters, there are possibly several two-kink bound states (mesons)~\cite{liu_confined_2019,collura2022discrete}.

 In this paper, we consider the scattering of two incoming $1$-mesons, the lowest energy two-kink bound states.
 Open outgoing scattering channels must conserve the energy and momentum of the incoming states.
 Elastic scattering is always allowed and is composed of the two 1-mesons being transmitted or reflected.
 Inelastic scattering into new mesons or kinks is kinematically allowed if the bands of the outgoing states, $m$, conserve energy, $E_1(k_1) + E_1(k_2) = \sum_{m} E_m(k_m) $, and momentum, $k_1 + k_2 = \sum_m k_m \mod 2\pi$.
 The prominence of various kinematically allowed outgoing channels is encapsulated by the scattering amplitudes.
 In this work, the scattering amplitudes are obtained by performing real-time wave-packet collisions and projecting the final states into different meson and kink sectors.